hraftery/winot/README.md

 ### Risk 2: Pocket Illumination

-How to install and drive individual, coloured illumination of wine rack pockets?
+How to install and drive individual, coloured, low-UV (to avoid spoiling) illumination of wine rack pockets?

 - Cabling is looking dead in the water - would either be tremendously unsightly or require drilling into walls.
 Either option manageable for permanent installs, but scores poorly on the WAF for a MVP.
 - Wireless has serious challenges.
 Need uniquely addressable and non-line-of-sight, so IR is out.
 Market is swamped with IR, but nothing suitable with RF.
 Is it even feasible to leave a battery powered light on in RF receive mode?
 Lighting duty is very low, but useful figure for 433MHz receive mode is 4mA continuous.
 That's 250 hours for a 1000mAh AA battery.
 That's 10 days.
 With polling could get 10x easily.
 100x (listen for 5ms every 500ms) is possible.